 Delegated Committee Role Responsibilities Review and recommend to the Board of Directors 15.
-Review and recommend to the Board of Directors the approval of an enterprise risk management framework Decide/approve and report to the Board of Directors 16.
-The annual internal audit plan to be carried out by the internal auditor Monitor and report highlights to the Board of Directors 17.
-Monitor and report to the Board of Directors on the effectiveness of the WCB enterprise risk
+Review and recommend to the Board of Directors the approval of an enterprise risk management framework Monitor and report highlights to the Board of Directors 16.
+Monitor and report to the Board of Directors on the effectiveness of the WCB enterprise risk management system through an annual risk assessment by the internal auditor 17.
+Monitor and report to the Board of Directors on the adequacy and effectiveness of the WCB internal control system and information systems through quarterly reports from management, and from the annual management letter from external auditors regarding sufficiency of internal controls

-- management system through an annual risk assessment by the internal auditor - 18.
-Monitor and report to the Board of Directors on the adequacy and effectiveness of the WCB internal control system and information systems through quarterly reports from the internal auditor - 19.
-Reports from the CEO on any issues, events or pending matters that may affect the WCB' relationship with its clients and business partners, or which place at risk the organization's resources, reputation or achievement of its goals and objectives; report on these to the Board of Directors as the Committee considers appropriate - 20.
+- 18. Reports from the CEO on any issues, events or pending matters that may affect the WCB' relationship with its clients and business partners, or which place at risk the organization's resources, reputation or achievement of its goals and objectives; report on these to the Board of Directors as the Committee considers appropriate - 19.
 Annual overview and discussion of the inventory of WCB plans in place to address disaster recovery/business continuity issues